-Affiliate marketplaces such as Clickbank and JVZoo that contain categorized listings of a lot of digital products, with in-depth statistics that make it easy for you to make an informed decision about what products you will promote.
+Affiliate marketplaces such as Clickbank and JVZoo that contain categorised listings of a lot of digital products, with in-depth statistics that make it easy for you to make an informed decision about what products you will promote.

-In the screen shot below you will see where JVZoo gives you all the information you need to make an informed decision about which products you want to promote.
+In the screenshot below you will see where JVZoo gives you all the information you need to make an informed decision about which products you want to promote.
 You can see the date the product or service was launched as well as the conversion ration and even refund rates which is very important to affiliate marketers.

 The next is the Clickbank Marketplace where you can see how a product is selling through the gravity listed.
-However you are still only really guessing as I believe that gravity is not a good indicator to base all your efforts on.
+However, you are still only really guessing as I believe that gravity is not a good indicator to base all your efforts on.
 You can also list all products by category which will save you a lot of searching time.

-You need to really dig deeper to check out the competition for any products you promote on Clickbank as it can be a very competitive marketplace to enter for new affiliates.
+You need to dig deeper to check out the competition for any products you promote on Clickbank as it can be a very competitive marketplace to enter for new affiliates.
 I use a small application called CBSurge to dig deeper into the statistics on the CB Marketplace.

 Since digital products sell information, it’s wise to do a little more due diligence before committing to one.
 Visit a website like CBEngine and look at the quality of the sales page, the sales trends over time, and the commissions in comparison to competitors.
-Try to find a niche with more than one good product to review – even if you choose just one, you can create more content for your site by doing comparisons!
+Try to find a niche with more than one good product to review – even if you choose just one, you can create more content for your site by making comparisons!

 Watch What is Happening In The Media

 Spend a little time in your local bookstore and browse through their collection of magazines.
-Look at the advertisements for magazines that you’re interested in.
+Look at the advertisements for publications that you’re interested in.
 After all, affiliate marketing has a similar business model as a print magazine – great content supported by advertising.
 The same idea applies to TV shows and other websites.
 Find out what’s being sold to people you want to target.

 If there’s advertising, there’s a chance for you.
-However if you want to create a long-term affiliate business stay clear of trying to market through popular celebrities, they can be a white-hot market one day and nothing the next just take a look at Google Trends and you will see what I mean.
+However if you want to create a long-term affiliate business stay clear of trying to market through celebrities, they can be a white-hot market one day and nothing the next just take a look at Google Trends, and you will see what I mean.

 Remember that market research doesn’t need to be overly complicated.
-It’s not a life altering choice – remember that most successful affiliates have websites in more than one niche.
+It’s not a life-altering choice – remember that most successful affiliates have websites in more than one niche.
 The most important thing is picking something that’s right for you and putting forth the effort as fast as you can!